Understanding a Devastating Pregnancy Exposure

 In an innovative, synergistic partnership with the Indian Health Council, Inc. and funded by the Native American Research Centers for Health (NARCH), our team is currently conducting research to reduce risky alcohol consumption among American Indian/Alaska Native women of child-bearing age in an effort to prevent FASD, and to develop a model and support network for Native American families affected by FASD.
 Through our participation in this research initiative, we have been able to raise awareness of the risks of consuming alcohol during pregnancy and test various intervention strategies to see what works best within the community.
 We are continuously working to establish support for families affected by FASD.

 FASD Registry and Biorepository

 A major problem for research on prenatal alcohol exposure is the limited number of participants that are available for studies that will help us better understand FASD.
-For this reason, in 2015 we established an FASD Research Registry at Rady Children’s Hospital-San Diego (RCHSD).
-Children and their families are recruited into the Registry from the FASD Clinic at RCHSD and, if they consent, can be contacted to participate in future research projects.
+For this reason, in 2015 we established an FASD Research Registry at UC San Diego Health and Rady Children’s Hospital-San Diego (RCHSD).
+Children and their families are recruited into the Registry, if they consent, can be contacted to participate in future research projects.
 One such project in which they can participate is our FASD Biorepository.
 We established a bio-bank of human tissue samples (such as saliva and blood) from children with prenatal exposure to alcohol and are storing these samples for use in future research studies.
 The goal of the Biorepository is to provide researchers with the biological samples they need to answer important research questions that will help us better understand how to treat and help children with prenatal alcohol exposure, and how the health, learning, and behavior challenges faced by these children can be prevented.